WWII vet, 92, beats COVID-19 after losing 38 pounds, gets medals

 “It was an honor just to be allowed to serve,” Staples declared as he sat at attention during a pinning ceremony with friends and family via Zoom, according to the station.

 His family researched Staples' military record to find the appropriate medals.
-The veteran was given the World War II American Campaign, Asiatic Pacific, and Victor Medals, as well as the National Defense Service Medal for his time in the Korean War.
+The veteran was given the World War II American Campaign, Asiatic Pacific, and Victory Medals, as well as the National Defense Service Medal for his time serving in the Korean War.

 Before the ceremony, Staples, who has moderate dementia, couldn't fully understand the changes to his world amid the coronavirus pandemic, according to Fox 11 Reno.